 Most of the tools you need for Application development are available from the Control Panel, accessed from the link on the Home Page or always available from the System Menu at the top-right of the screen.

 You develop your Application in a development Account dedicated to the purpose.
 This is separate from your main Account which you use to keep control of everything you are doing with PYXI.
 Create a new development Account using the Spawn Account option on the Control Panel.
 You can choose whether to include the configuration from this account or whether to create an ’empty’ account.
 Note that you would normally only copy configuration if you are working on modifications or enhancements to an existing configuration.

 Your two main choices for actually setting up configuration are:

 You can, of course, mix and match these approaches as needed.
 You can also make good use of the Extract Blueprint option on the Control Panel.
 Use this to extract a Blueprint after you have added some of your configuration – it may then be quicker and easier to add to this Blueprint where you have more similar items, and re-load all or part of that Blueprint with your new additions.
-Note that you can almost always load up a Blueprint that already has existing records on it – these will be updated (if any fields have changed) rather than being duplicated, provided that the rules on Record Uniqueness are followed.
+Note that you can almost always load up a Blueprint that already has existing records on it – these will be updated (if any fields have changed) rather than being duplicated, provided that the automations on Record Uniqueness are followed.

 You should make a habit of extracting the Blueprint of your configuration anyway, and keeping it safe to ensure that it is always available if you spawn a new account to continue development at a later date, and ultimately for publishing it to the outside world as your own PYXI Application (Final details to be added)